Protect water quality and assist communities in improving sanitation conditions.

 Target #3: All inspected facilities have performed follow-up actions required by inspection reports.

 When there is a threat to human health or the environment as the result of non-compliance, the Department of Environmental Conservation schedules an immediate follow-up inspection to verify that actions taken by the permittee fully address the identified areas of non-compliance.
 Most often, Department staff use collaborative communication with permittees to develop compliance schedules that are protective of the environment and to ensure that compliance is achieved as expeditiously as possible.
 For permittees who fail to report follow-up actions and/or where continued non-compliance poses a threat to human health or the environment, staff first contact the permittee to determine if the permittee failed to report, or if there is a reason the permittee was unable to comply.
-If the permittee fails to resolve the non-compliance, the Department will follow an escalated response up to, and including, formal enforcement action, consistent with the Department's Enforcement Manual.
+If the permittee fails to resolve the non-compliance, the Department will follow an escalated response up to, and including, formal enforcement action, consistent with the Department's Enforcement Manual and Division of Water Enforcement Response Guide.
 The Department uses a Schedule of Compliance to allow staff to determine if facilities have complied with follow-up actions and then take appropriate actions in regard to the non-compliance.